 You can also make sure to waterproof your chimney to even further your chimney’s defense against moisture.

 Also, you should get a new chimney liner when you decide to convert your fireplace.
-Whether you go from gas to wood burning or vice versa, it’s important that you install a new chimney liner because different materials are more suited for different fireplace types.
-For example, aluminum liners are used for gas fireplaces and steel liners are used for wood burning ones.
+Whether you go from gas to wood burning or vice versa, it’s important that you have your chimney liner inspected to ensure that the liner is in good condition and sized to vent properly.

 Of course, if you’re unsure about the status of your chimney liner, get a chimney inspection as soon as possible so a certified professional can determine if your chimney is safe to use.

 Let Vertical Chimney Care Help You Decide if You Need a Chimney Liner

 Obviously, many homeowners are not certified chimney technicians so it can be hard to diagnose your chimney on you own.
 However, it’s easy to notice any sudden changes in the performance of your chimney.

 If you notice condensation in your chimney or damage to your exterior brick, the problem could be a damaged or nonexistent chimney liner.

 When you find yourself asking, “Do I need a chimney liner?”, contact Vertical Chimney Care to get your chimney inspected as soon as possible.
 We’ve been helping Chicagoland homeowners keep their homes cleaner and safer for over 30 years.

 Contact us today for any of our chimney and fireplace services.